SPORT LEISURE AND OTHER ACTIVITIES

 Adelaide Fringe, SA

-One of the state’s premier annual gigs, Adelaide Fringe kickstarts the city’s ‘Mad March’ celebrations a little early.
-It has enjoyed astronomical growth since its inception in 1960 and is now the world's second-largest annual arts festival behind Edinburgh.
+One of the state’s premier annual gigs, the famous Adelaide Fringe festival kickstarts the city’s ‘Mad March’ celebrations a little early.
+It has enjoyed astronomical growth since its inception in 1960 and is now the world's second-largest annual arts festival behind Edinburgh (sorry Melbourne).
 There’s a mountain of events to enjoy across genres that include comedy, theatre, cabaret, music, visual arts, and plenty else.
 The event extends to regional locations.

 Nearby park: BIG4 West Beach or Marion Holiday Park.